bquilty25/LLMLinelist/README.md

 This Shiny app is designed to demonstrate the LLM-assisted processing of free-text outbreak reports into epidemiologically useful tabular data - i.e., a linelist.
 It utilizes a small open-source LLM run locally on your machine to generate a table of cases and contacts from a free-text outbreak report.
 The app allows users to paste a report into the interface for automatic processing.

 **Warning: this is a work in progress and hence there will be bugs.
-LLMs are not perfect and are prone to hallucination (especially if the input data is vague or unclear), so please double-check any output generated.**
+LLMs are not perfect and are prone to hallucination (especially if the input data is vague or unclear), so please double-check any output generated.

+Known bugs:
+Small local LLMs such as Llama 2 and Mistral 7B appear to have a much higher error rate than OpenAI models when requesting a specified format, e.g. CSV or JSON, causing the app to crash.
+Next steps are to modify to allow the choice of using local or OpenAI API models (or upgrade compute infrastructure to allow for larger local models to be used).**

 ## Getting Started